encode/uvicorn/docs/server-behavior.md

 Uvicorn provides the following timeouts:

 * Keep-Alive.
 Defaults to 5 seconds.
 Between requests, connections must receive new data within this period or be disconnected.
-* Response time.
-Defaults to 60 seconds.
-ASGI applications must run their task to completion within this timeout or have the task forcibly cancelled.

 ---